LayrBastos/cs50p_project/README.md

 The game ends with a victory if the player discovers **WHO'S THAT POKÉMON** or with a game over if the player reaches the maximum number of guesses based on the chosen level.

+# project.py
+`select_level(n)` returns the number of max guesses the user will have according to the difficulty option chosen (1 for easy or 2 for hard)

 ## Vídeo Demo: <https://youtu.be/9VCx4lmRiy0>